Nursing Profiles

 Kaplan University has a well respected nursing program for students looking to obtain their degree online.
 Kaplan is an accredited university with a history of placing students in high-growth nursing careers.

-South University - Certification & Bachelor's Degree.
+Liberty University - Master's Degree.